Mte90/ExtStoreStats/readme.md

 # Output

-Write in console the status but also generate a json for every extension specified in the `config.ini`, you can see a [demo](https://mte90.github.io/ExtStoreStats/) here.
+Write in console the status but also generate a json for every extension specified in the `config.ini` (copy `config-sample.ini` and changes on your needs), you can see a [demo](https://mte90.github.io/ExtStoreStats/) here.

 ```
 bash:~/ExtStoreStats  $  ./index.py